ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

-when i run my app it shows error now i am trying to fix them. i have an error in my upsert.cshtml i fix that and run my app..
+when i run my app it shows error now i am trying to fix them. i have an error in my upsert.cshtml i fix that and run my app.. moreover,i added code in index.cshtml.. then i also modify my categorycontroller.cs and update further code. also updated category.js. also futher changes as required and run the app.